Basingstoke: Facilities

 The Malls is a shopping area linked by a gateway entrance to the rail station.
 It had declined since the opening of Festival Place and the closure of its Allders department store.
-The leasehold was purchased in 2004 by the St Modwen development group in partnership with the Kuwait property investment company Salhia Real Estate, with provision for redevelopment The redevelopment of The Malls started in late 2010.
+The leasehold was purchased in 2004 by the St Modwen development group, in partnership with the Kuwait property investment company Salhia Real Estate, with provision for redevelopment The redevelopment of The Malls started in late 2010.
 A clear roof canopy was installed to protect the Malls from bad weather while still allowing natural light and air in.
 The Malls has been repaved and new street furniture installed.
-The redevelopment was completed in the last quarter of 2011.
-The redevelopment work was carried out by Wates Group using a variety of subcontractors.
+The redevelopment was completed in the last quarter of 2011, carried out by Wates Group using a variety of subcontractors.

-A John Lewis at home and Waitrose co-located store is near the station.
+A large Waitrose store is located near the station.
 It was built in November 2015 as part of the redevelopment of Basing View.
+The John Lewis at Home store at Basing View closed in 2021 due to financial losses worsened by the COVID-19 pandemic and a shift toward online shopping, as part of a company-wide closure of loss-making stores.

-The town's nightlife is split between the new Festival Square, and the traditional hostelries at the Top of Town, with a few local community pubs outside the central area.
-The town has four nightclubs, two in the town itself, one on the east side and one 2 mi out to the west.
+The town's nightlife is split between the new Festival Square and the traditional hostelries at the Top of Town, with a few local community pubs outside the central area.
+The town has four nightclubs: two in the town itself, one on the east side and one 2 mi out to the west.

 The Basingstoke Sports Centre is located in Portchester Square.
 The sports centre has a subterranean swimming pool, sauna, jacuzzi and steam room.
 Above ground there is a gym, aerobics studios, squash courts and main hall.
 There is also an Ofsted-registered crèche.

 Sport and leisure

-Outside the town centre there is a leisure park featuring the Aquadrome swimming pool, which opened in May 2002.
+Outside the town centre there is a leisure park featuring the Aquadrome swimming pool (recently refurbished), which opened in May 2002.
 Also located at the leisure park are an ice rink, a bowling alley, an indoor sky-diving centre with ski and surf machines, a Bingo club and a ten-screen Odeon (formerly Vue prior to the takeover of the Ster Century cinema in Festival Place, and before that, Warner-Village) cinema, as well as a restaurant and fast food outlets.
 The leisure park is home to the Milestones Museum, a living history museum which contains a network of streets and buildings based on the history of Hampshire.

-Basingstoke has a football club, Basingstoke Town F.C., the Basingstoke Rugby Football Club and the Basingstoke Bison ice hockey team.
-Basingstoke also has a swimming team, known as the Basingstoke Bluefins and an American Flag Football Team known as the Basingstoke Zombie Horde.
-Further sporting organisations in the area include Basingstoke Demons Floorball Club, Basingstoke Volleyball Club, Basingstoke Bulls Korfball Club and Lasham Gliding Society.
-The home ground of Basingstoke & North Hants Cricket Club, Mays Bounty, was until 2000 used once a season by Hampshire County Cricket Club.
-As of 2011, Basingstoke has a roller derby league and team, the Basingstoke Bullets.
-Due to difficulty finding a suitable venue, the team practice in nearby Whitchurch.
-Basingstoke is also the home of Rising Phoenix Cheer, a successful competitive Allstar Cheerleading programme for athletes from age 5 upwards, training at Aldworth school.
+The town has an football club, Basingstoke Town F.C., the Basingstoke Rugby Football Club and the Basingstoke Bison ice hockey team.
+There is also a swimming team, known as the Basingstoke Bluefins and an American Flag Football Team, known as the Basingstoke Zombie Horde.
+Further sporting organisations in the area include Basingstoke & Mid Hants Athletic Club, Basingstoke Demons Floorball Club, Basingstoke Volleyball Club, Basingstoke Bulls Korfball Club and Lasham Gliding Society.
+The home ground of Basingstoke & North Hants Cricket Club, Mays Bounty, was used once a season by Hampshire County Cricket Club until 2000.